coinbase/coinbase-sdk-ruby/README.md

 ### Re-Instantiating Wallets

 The SDK creates Wallets with developer managed keys, which means you are responsible for securely storing the keys required to re-instantiate Wallets.
-The below code walks you through how to export a Wallets and store it in a secure location.
+The code walks you through how to export a Wallet and store it in a secure location.

 ```ruby
 # Optional: Create a new Wallet if you do not already have one.